 Exam Ordering Deadline

+All students—including those enrolled in exam only sections—will have access to AP Daily videos and some additional course resources in AP Classroom.
 Students enrolled in exam only sections won’t have access to AP Classroom resources that need to be assigned by teachers because assignments go only to the students in a teacher’s specific class sections.
 However, if a student is enrolled in both an exam only section and a teacher-led class section, the student will have access to resources assigned by the teacher for the class section.
-See below for additional considerations about class sections for students taking AP through virtual schools.
+See details about AP Classroom.

 Students Taking AP in Virtual Schools

 In addition to being able to access AP Classroom assignments from teachers, there are several other reasons why students from virtual schools may need to be enrolled in both a class section through their course provider and the exam only section through your school.
 For additional details about these scenarios, see the AP Coordinator’s Manual, Part 1.

 - Score reports: For the virtual school to receive the student’s score report, the student needs to be enrolled in the class section for the course through their virtual school in addition to the exam only section at your school.